-The stable outlooks reflect the expectation that Globe Life will maintain a balance sheet strength assessment in the strong category supported by a strong level of risk-adjusted capitalization, as measured by BCAR and a continuation of very strong operating performance.
+The stable outlooks are based on Physicians Mutual Group's strongest level of balance sheet strength assessment, supported by the strongest level of risk-adjusted capitalization as measured by BCAR, and continued strong operating performance.

 Note: An outlook determination is assigned in tandem with a Best's Credit Rating and other opinion types to supplement the opinion by providing an indication of the potential future direction of the opinion over an intermediate period, generally defined as 36 months.
 For additional information refer to: Guide to Best's Credit Ratings